-If you’re looking for a hearty yet simple meal, you’re going to love this Slow Cooker Shrimp Boil meal.
-It’s one meal that is packed full of flavor!
+If you’re looking for a hearty yet simple meal on a beautiful afternoon, you’re going to love this Slow Cooker Shrimp Boil recipe.
+Filled with red potatoes, spicy sausage, and some sweet corn, this shrimp boil with Old Bay is packed full of flavor!

 Slow Cooker Shrimp Boil